jakubsmigielski/expense-tracker-app-prototype/readme.md

 This project was built using a modern stack of technologies:

 #### Backend
-*   **Python:** The core programming language.
-*   **Flask:** A lightweight WSGI web application framework.
-*   **Flask-SQLAlchemy:** For database interaction and object-relational mapping (ORM) with SQLite.
-*   **Flask-Login:** To manage user sessions and authentication.
-*   **python-dotenv:** To securely manage environment variables.
+*   **Python**
+*   **Flask**
+*   **Flask-SQLAlchemy**
+*   **Flask-Login**
+*   **python-dotenv**

 #### Frontend
-*   **HTML5 & CSS3:** For structure and advanced styling, including glassmorphism effects.
-*   **JavaScript (ES6+):** For client-side interactivity and 3D rendering.
-*   **Three.js:** The core library for creating and displaying animated 3D graphics in the browser (using WebGL).
-*   **Bootstrap 5:** For a responsive layout and pre-built UI components.
-*   **Chart.js:** To create beautiful and informative charts.
-*   **SweetAlert2:** For elegant, animated pop-up notifications (achievements and system messages).
-*   **Vanilla-Tilt.js:** For the subtle 3D tilt effect on UI panels.
+*   **HTML & CSS**
+*   **JavaScript**
+*   **Three.js**
+*   **Bootstrap 5**
+*   **Chart.js**
+*   **SweetAlert2**
+*   **Vanilla-Tilt.js**

 ## What I Learned

-This educational project was a significant learning experience, bridging the gap between backend logic and advanced frontend visuals.
-Here are some of the key takeaways:
+This educational project was a deep dive into full-stack web development, focusing on the synergy between a data-driven backend and an interactive 3D frontend.

-*   **Full-Stack Integration:** Deepened my understanding of how to build a complete web application from scratch, connecting a Python/Flask backend with a dynamic, JavaScript-driven frontend.
-*   **Advanced Frontend with Three.js:** Gained hands-on experience in implementing complex 3D graphics in the browser.
-This included:
-    *   Setting up a scene with cameras, lighting, and a renderer.
-    *   Creating generative 3D objects (like the logo) directly in code.
-    *   Implementing particle systems for atmospheric effects.
-    *   Using post-processing effects like `UnrealBloomPass` to achieve a professional, polished look.
-    *   Handling user interaction (mouse tracking) to create a dynamic and responsive 3D environment.
-*   **Database Management:** Learned to design and manage a multi-table database using Flask-SQLAlchemy, including handling relationships (one-to-many, many-to-many) and cascading deletes for data integrity.
-*   **UI/UX Design & CSS:** Developed skills in creating a cohesive and modern user interface, implementing a "glassmorphism" aesthetic with `backdrop-filter`, and ensuring a consistent user experience across different pages and in both light and dark modes.
-*   **Project Management & Debugging:** This educational project was a lesson in perseverance.
-Overcoming numerous technical challenges, from fixing CORS errors to debugging silent JavaScript failures, significantly strengthened my problem-solving skills and taught me the importance of iterative development and testing.
+- Full-Stack Architecture: Gained proficiency in connecting a Flask backend with a JavaScript-driven frontend, managing everything from user authentication to API-like data flow.
+- Advanced Three.js Implementation: Mastered key 3D techniques, including generative geometry, particle systems, post-processing effects (UnrealBloomPass), and creating a responsive 3D environment that reacts to user input.
+- Database Design: Acquired practical experience in designing and managing a relational database with Flask-SQLAlchemy, successfully implementing one-to-many and many-to-many relationships.
+- Modern UI/UX: Honed my CSS skills by building a cohesive "glassmorphism" interface with light/dark modes and a focus on user experience.

 ---
 **Author:** [Jakub](https://github.com/jakubsmigielski)